 - Then, take the black lining piece, fold it in half right sides together, and as above, sew up both sides with a ½” seam.
 Leave the top open.
 Finish top raw edge with pinking shears.

 - At each bottom corner of both the patchwork “bag” and the lining “bag,” measure in 1½” and draw a diagonal line across the corner.

 - Sew across each corner on its diagonal line.

 - Trim excess fabric from seamed edges with pinking shears.

 - Turn lining bag right side out.
 Keep patchwork bag inside out.

 - Place lining bag inside the patchwork bag.
 The two bags should now be right sides together.
-Be careful to tuck the handle straps down towards the inside of the bag so they don’t get caught in your seam.
+Be careful to tuck the handle straps down towards the inside of the bag so they don’t get caught in your final upper seam.